1and1/Dehydrator/README.md

   .RegisterRepository(x => x.Groups);
 ```

+The repositories are registered with `HierarchicalLifetimeManager`.
+This means you can use `container.CreateChildContainer()` to start independent sessions.

 ### WebAPI
 For proper JSON-serialization of dehydrated content you should add the following lines to your `WebApiConfig.Register()` method: